-The Invested in Capital Assets fund is used to account for all property, plant and equipment of the Entity and to present the flow of funds related to their acquisition and disposal.
+The Invested in Capital Assets fund is used to account for all capital assets of the Entity and to present the flow of funds related to their acquisition and disposal.

 The Restricted for Land Improvements Reserve is maintained for the purpose of funding future land improvement requirements.